toptensoftware/codeonly/readme.md

         // `this.dom` represents the instantiated template
         // - for single-root templates, the root node is
         //   available as this.dom.rootNode
-        // - for multi-root templates, the root notes are
+        // - for multi-root templates, the root nodes are
-        //   available as this.dom.rootNotes
+        //   available as this.dom.rootNodes

         // Add dialog to the document and show it document.body.appendChild(this.dom.rootNode);